jos34larc0n/MILESTONE-PROJECT-PONGBROWSERJS/README.md

 # MILESTONE-PROJECT-PONGBROWSERJS
 Soccer Pong

-A twist on the classic pong game with a soccer twist and free background images from the last world cup.
+A twist on the classic pong game with a soccer hint and some free images references from the last world cup.
 Inspiration

 The inspiration for this game came from my struggle with my first project proposal.
 I wanted to put a unique twist on the classic pong game by incorporating elements from the sport of soccer.